-In as much the salary being paid to majority of the workers here in Nigeria especially the non federal government workers is quite very poor, but that shouldn’t be the reason why we can’t have a proper planning, savings and investment.
+In as much the salary being paid to the majority of the workers here in Nigeria especially the nonfederal government workers is quite very poor, but that shouldn’t be the reason why we can’t have proper planning, savings, and investment.

-The truth is this, the lockdown have thought many us a lesson which i don’t think will repeat itself.
+The truth is this, the lockdown has thought many us a lesson which I don’t think will repeat itself.

 Why investment is important

 1. HIGH RETURNS Investment brings higher or greater returns to an investor.